qkr7391/React-Redux/README.md

 ```

 > Each component fetches a state value from the store and generates HTML code based on that state value, allowing you to create web pages that are generated based on that state.

+---

+## Redux Study - Day 6

+### Practice - Static Web page #3

+Change the state value for store

+1. generate an action
+2. the action executes the reducer via dispatch
+3. the reducer produces a new value for the state
+4. when the state value changes, call the subscribed functions
+5. update the UI